nand2mario/nand2mario.github.io/content/posts/2025/mcu_for_better_fpga_gaming/index.md

 * **Load/store support**.
 There's currently no SRAM/cartridge RAM load/store, or savestate load/store.
 These will be implement down the line.
 * **Core configuration**.
 A scheme similar to [MiSTer's configuration strings](https://mister-devel.github.io/MkDocs_MiSTer/developer/conf_str/) should be implemented.
 So that a per-core menu can be shown for configuration of core functionality.

-## Conclusions - BL616 strengths and weaknesses
+## Conclusion - BL616 strengths and weaknesses

 Strengths: